LokiHariz/Cuckoo-Sanbox-Visualization/README.md

 ### To start and run the modified cuckoo sandbox

 To run the cuckoo sandbox without typing the command manually, download cuckoo.sh and save it to home/[user]/ directory.
 Run in the terminal by using command bash cuckoo.sh (make sure to edit the file by inputting your password user).
 To open the cuckoo web back, run bash opencuckoo.sh.
+If it fails to open cuckoo, try rerun again or open Instructionstartcuckoo and debug one by one.